 Learning isn’t a one-and-done activity.
-Too often, organizations provide learning, test participants’ knowledge, and if they pass, leave it at that.
-But that’s not very helpful if you’re looking to a create a continuous learning culture, or if you want to make sure learning has long-term impact.
-We’ll dive into how you can get the most out of knowledge checks to make them more than just embellishment at the end of a dose of corporate training.
+Too often, organizations provide learning, test knowledge with a quiz and grade, and if they pass, leave it at that.
+But that’s not very helpful if you’re looking to create a continuous learning culture, or if you want to make sure learning has a long-term impact.
+We’ll dive into how you can get the most out of knowledge checks to make them more than just embellishments at the end of a course.

 What are knowledge checks?